 Speaking the language also opens a lot of doors in Cancun.
 First of all, the taxi drivers won’t try and give you the gringo rates if you speak the lingo.
 Secondly, the bus drivers won’t try and short change you.
 Thirdly, the respect level gets cranked up to 11 when you are meeting the Mexicans on their own turf and speaking their language as opposed to being the arrogant tourist who demands their menu in English and berates the staff in the serving industry for not speaking English.
 I’ve already covered some of this in The Importance of Language Immersion for Expats, but the basic rule of thumb is this: when you give respect, you get respect back.
 It’s the age-old rule of reaping what you sow.
 Act like an arrogant twit, and you’ll be treated accordingly.

 There’s also an untapped market in terms of web development, social media development and beyond here on the local level, which means there are almost literally an unlimited number of job opportunities for the entrepreneurial sort who wants to come down here and put their nose to the grindstone.
-It’s the reason we are teaching Spanish language in our Destination Freedom retreats, so that our graduates can go on and find work not merely in English, but also in Spanish, both internationally and locally.
+It’s the reason we are teaching Spanish language in our brand boot camps, so that our graduates can go on and find work not merely in English, but also in Spanish, both internationally and locally.

 Cancun has a fairly negative reputation due to the Hotel Zone and its endless array of all-inclusive resorts and Spring Breakers, but the reality is that the city itself is completely separate.
 On the mainland we have quiet suburbs filled with parks and schools, Mexican barrios with 3 and 4 bedroom townhouses, a thriving middle class, the typical street food, plenty of mom-and-pop restaurants and businesses, cheap living and a completely laid-back, Bohemian way of life.